Ramana48/Scylladb_go/README.md

 # go_scyllaDb
-simple example of scylla db with go
+simple example of scylla db with golang

 run as follows